quynhchristinavu/pquynhvu.github.io/content/posts/mics/quote/_index.md

 * "Ever tried.
 Ever failed.
 No matter.
 Try again.
 Fail again.
 Fail better." - Samuel Beckett

+* "There is a time to provide advice and offer an opinion, and there is a time not to.
+Don't be too quick to offer unsolicited advice.
+It certainly will not endear you to people." - Harvey Mackay

 * "When you fall throughout your life.
 Remember this: Fall forward." - Denzel Washington

 * "If it costs your peace it's too expensive." - Paulo Coelho

+* "Don’t let the noise of other’s opinions drown out your own inner voice.
+And most important, have the courage to follow your heart and intuition.
+They somehow already know what you truly want to become.
+Everything else is secondary." - Steve Jobs

 * "He who dares not offend cannot be honest." - Thomas Paine